-Care needs to be taken by those 75% of lactose intolerant patients who also suffer from fructose intolerance.
+Care needs to be taken by those 75% of lactose intolerant patients who also suffer from fructose malabsorption.
 Some of these lactase supplements will contain additives, such as sugar alcohols like sorbite, which in turn will cause the worsening of fructose malabsorption!
-In 2008 some pharmaceutical companies (in Germany and Austria) reviewed their procedures and many supplements are now being offered without the sugar alcohol (according to information retrieved in December 2009).
+In 2008 some pharmaceutical companies (in Germany and Austria) reviewed their procedures and all supplements in this area are now being offered without sugar alcohols.
+In the U.S. some products still contain such additives.

 What does "FCC per lactase capsule" mean?